Developing a Business Plan for a New Law Firm

 Your values are a living embodiment of the firm culture you’re hoping to create and the approach to work your team shares.
 They are the guardrails of your business.

 From hiring to client management to a marketing strategy, every decision you make comes from your values.

 Your values are typically 3-6 factual statements that are authentically you.

 Here are some tips on crafting great values:

 Each of these represents the culture of our company (even “Experiment Like a Lobster,” which describes our playful and out-of-the-box thinking process).
 We use these values for all of our decisions, especially hiring.
 When we evaluate a candidate, we study their fit: Are they open to experimenting?
 Are they willing to help us build an inclusive community?
 Are they eager to lean into candor and compassion?

 Building your vision and values is an essential first step for your business.
 We can’t tell you how much easier other decisions will flow once you have these documented.
 You will make better decisions and alleviate some of the anxiety of decision fatigue.

-When you’re first sketching out your law firm business plan, you may just have a goal of “get my firm up and running.”
+When you’re first starting a law firm business plan, you may just have a goal of “get my firm up and running.”
 A good goal!
-But as you dream on your initial strategy, you’ll find it helpful to set some initial short-term excellent long-term goals.
+But, as you dream on your initial strategy, it’s helpful to set some initial short-term and excellent long-term goals.
 Yes, these goals may change as you learn and grow.
-But setting goals upfront will give you a path to start on.
+But, setting goals upfront will give you a path to get started.